-‘Buried In The Backyard’ deals with some of the most gruesome and shocking murder cases documented in recent memory.
+‘Buried in the Backyard’ deals with some of the most gruesome and shocking murder cases documented in recent memory.
 The show gives us a sense that we can never tell what goes on in the backyards of our neighbors.
 All of the murders documented in the show are based on bodies found buried in the unlikeliest of places, basically the backyards of houses.
 After the unearthing of the corpse or whatever remains of it, the police first have to determine its identity and then try to piece together the puzzle and find out the killer who has committed the heinous crime.

 The show documents another case in Monterey, California where a landscaper discovers a skull while working in the backyard of a house.
 Forensic experts later discover that this woman has been buried in the spot since 1982, and her identity is discovered after shuffling through missing persons’ records from that year.
 Her name is discovered to be Steppuhn.
 She was a single mother living with her kids and went missing after picking up a hitchhiker.
-It is later discovered that the spot where Steppuhn was murdered was the same spot where another murdered occurred earlier.
-The police manage to find that there are vivid similarities between the two murders.
+It is also discovered that the spot where Steppuhn was murdered was the same spot where another murder occurred earlier, with vivid similarities between the two murders.
 Further investigations point the murderer to be Alfred Powell.

-Besides the adventures of the police in trying to locate the perpetrators of the crimes who have been evading the law for long, the show also features interviews of the victims’ close ones who are still living with the burden of not knowing what happened to their mother or daughter or friend.
+Besides the adventures of the police trying to locate the perpetrators of the crimes who have been evading the law for long, the show also features interviews of the victims’ close ones who are still living with the burden of not knowing what happened to their mother or daughter or friend.
 The trauma that these people go through is visible in their eyes and one shudders just imagining himself/herself in such a situation.